Therapeutic areas

 Development of new treatment options

-We want to find better ways of treating cancer by combining the right biotechnological tools.
+We want to find better ways of treating cancer by combining the appropriate biotechnological tools.
 Thus, our broad pipeline includes different drug classes.
-We are developing mRNA-based immune activators, antigen-targeting T cells and antibodies, as well as defined immunomodulators of various immune responses.
+We are developing mRNA-based immune activators, antigen-targeting T cells, antibodies and other therapeutic proteins like ADCs, as well as defined immunomodulators of various immune responses.
 This portfolio is designed to mirror the effects and the evolution of the immune system to rely on multiple complementary pathways.

 We want to help as many cancer patients as possible.
 As part of our fundamental research, we discover and exploit novel targets and target combinations.
 Our aim is to extend the utility of immunotherapy to patient populations that are not currently amenable or do not benefit from the targets of current immunotherapies.